 FormalDark-toned tuxedoStructured appearance

-These tools help align tuxedo choices with overall wedding planning goals.
+These resources help align tuxedo choices with wedding themes and expectations.

 What defines a tuxedo compared to a suit?